thothforge/thothctl/docs/framework/commands/init/init.md

 #### Invalid Project Type

 ```
-Error: Invalid value for "--project-type": "invalid-type" is not one of "terraform", "tofu", "cdkv2", "terraform_module", "terragrunt_project", "custom".
+Error: Invalid value for "--project-type": "invalid-type" is not one of "terraform", "tofu", "cdkv2", "terraform_module", "terragrunt", "custom".
 ```

 **Solution**: Use one of the supported project types.